 Research on the forgetting curve shows that humans tend to halve their memory of newly earned knowledge in a matter of hours and days – retention rates are declining.
-According to studies, learners forget 50%-80% of acquired knowledge within 24 hours, and by 30 days they only retain about 2%-3% of it.
+According to studies, learners forget more than half of acquired knowledge within 24 hours, and within 30 days they forget most of it.
 So, we need to ensure learners retain the gained knowledge and reinforce it once they are back to the workplace.
 How do we achieve this?
 Well, microlearning can work wonders.

 1. Performance Support